Saga (band): History

 Originally known as Pockets, Saga formed in 1977 from the nucleus of Canadian rock band Fludd.
 In April 1978, they released their self-titled debut album Saga.
 A modest success in Canada, it would eventually sell over 30,000 copies in Germany as an import.

 Their 1979 follow-up album Images at Twilight gave them their first charting single in Canada, with the song "It's Time" peaking at No. 84 in the Canadian Charts.
 From the album, the songs "See Them Smile" and "Slow Motion" became strong radio favourites elsewhere.
 Saga's third album, Silent Knight, was released in 1980, and included the singles "Don't Be Late" and "Careful Where You Step," which continued and furthered the band's international success.

 In 1981, the band's fourth album Worlds Apart was released.
 The lead single, "On the Loose", finally broke them into the Top 40, peaking at No. 22 on the Canadian Charts in January 1982, and in December 1982, proved to be their breakthrough in America where it peaked at No. 26 on the Billboard chart in February 1983.
 A second single, "Wind Him Up", also fared well, with the help of its music video receiving heavy rotation on MTV, and became their next charting single in America, peaking at No. 64 on Billboard in May 1983.
 Eventually, Worlds Apart was certified Gold in the US in 1983.
-The band opened for Jethro Tull on their North American tour in 1982.
+The band opened for Jethro Tull on their North American tour in 1982, and for Billy Squier on his Emotions in Motion tour in early 1983.

 Following on the success of Worlds Apart, the band won the 1982 Juno Award for "Most Promising Group of the Year."

 A fifth album Heads or Tales was released in late 1983 and became another success.
 The lead single, "The Flyer", fared well in Canada and also became their final U.S. charting single, peaking at No. 79 on Billboard in December 1983.
 The follow-up single entitled "Scratching the Surface" became popular in Canada, peaking at No. 45 in April 1984.

 Their sixth album, Behaviour, was released in 1985 and included the singles, "Listen to Your Heart" and "What Do I Know?" (charted No. 57 in Canada).